-Do not run the engine in confined areas, such as a closed garage, any longer than needed to move your motor home in or out of the area.
-Windows should be closed while driving or running the generator (if so equipped) to avoid drawing dangerous exhaust gases into the motor home.

-☐ If you suspect that exhaust fumes are entering the passenger compartment, have the cause determined and corrected as soon as possible.
+needed to move your motor home in or out of the area. , and the second se Windows should be closed while driving or running the generator (if so equipped) to avoid drawing dangerous exhaust gases into the motor home.
+If you suspect that exhaust fumes are entering the passenger compartment, have the cause determined and corrected as soon as possible.